syncweek-react-aad/react-aad/README.md

 <p align="center">:monkey_face: Our code monkeys live on a solid diet of :star:'s.
 If you like what they're doing, please feed them!</p>

-<p>UPDATE: During the Microsoft OneWeek hackathon in July (26th-27th), there are plans to work on v3.0 of AAD for React.
+**:exclamation: UPDATE: During the Microsoft OneWeek hackathon in July (26th-27th), there are plans to work on v3.0 of AAD for React.
 For Microsoft FTEs who are interested in participating, please reach out to Andrew Craswell (andcra) for information.
-The goal is to rewrite the library to reduce dependency on callbacks between components, and instead explore using Context and Hooks, while removing the dependency on Redux.</p>
+The goal is to rewrite the library to reduce dependency on callbacks between components, and instead explore using Context and Hooks, while removing the dependency on Redux.**

 # React AAD MSAL